Episodes: 68 (half-hour)

 In a way, Jonah Ryan (Timothy C. Simons) is an honorary member of Selina’s team, acting as a kind of liaison between the White House and the Vice President’s office, shuttling messages back and forth.
 More than a little smug, he describes himself as, “the go-to guy for all things White House.”

 What do you think?
 Do you like the Veep TV series?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should have ended or been renewed for an eighth season?